Malmö Stadion: Transportation

-Just like the neighbouring Stadion, Malmö Stadion is currently served by Malmö bus lines 3, 5, 6 and 34, all of which stop in the vicinity of the two stadiums.
+Just like the neighbouring Stadion, Malmö Stadion was served by Malmö bus lines 3, 5, 6 and 34, all of which stopped in the vicinity of the two stadiums.
 Local transit authority Skånetrafiken also operates dedicated match-day buses, branded as line 84, which run from different areas of Malmö when Malmö FF play home matches at Stadion.
-Due to the central location of the two stadiums within the city, parking space is limited, and spectators are advised to use public transportation, particularly for more prominent matches at Stadion.
+Due to the central location of the two stadiums within the city, parking space was limited, and spectators were advised to use public transportation, particularly for more prominent matches at Stadion.
 This does not apply to matchdays for IFK Malmö, as not so many fans are drawn for that club's games.
-Malmö Stadion is also near the underground railway station Triangeln, which opened in December 2010 as a part of Citytunneln.
+Malmö Stadion was also located near the underground railway station Triangeln, which opened in December 2010 as a part of Citytunneln.
 The station is served by Pågatåg and Öresund Trains, and is reachable non-stop from many parts of the Öresund Region.

-The closest parking location to Malmö Stadion is "P-huset Stadion", a parking garage with 440 parking spaces, which was purpose-built for Stadion.
+The closest parking location to Malmö Stadion was "P-huset Stadion", a parking garage with 440 parking spaces, which was purpose-built for Stadion.
 The garage opened in September 2009.
 It is located 100 m from Stadion, just beside Malmö FF's training ground.
 There are also various other local parking spaces, and a large number of bicycle stands surrounding the western edge of Stadion.